Ng Ka Ling v Director of Immigration: Legality of the Provisional Legislative Council

-The appellants also submitted that the Provisional Legislative Council (PLC) which enacted the No.2 and No. 3 Ordinances was not a competent legislative body to enact these ordinances since it had no legal basis.
-The CFA decided that the Preparatory Committee for the Hong Kong Special Administrative Region established the PLC with limited functions and for a limited time as an interim measure in order to fill the legislative vacuum before the first Legislative Council could be formed in accordance with the Basic Law and the NPC Decision on the Method for the Formation of the First Government and the First LegCo.
+The appellants also submitted that the Provisional Legislative Council (PLC) which enacted the No. 2 and No. 3 Ordinances was not a competent legislative body to enact these ordinances since it had no legal basis.
+The CFA decided that the Preparatory Committee for the Hong Kong Special Administrative Region established the PLC with limited functions and for a limited time as an interim measure in order to fill the legislative vacuum before the first Legislative Council could be formed in accordance with the Basic Law and the NPC Decision on the Method for the Formation of the First Government and the First Legislative Council.

 Clarification

 The CFA's decision on its jurisdiction of reviewing the constitutionality of NPC or NPCSC acts was severely criticised by Chinese scholars and pro-Beijing factions in Hong Kong.
 On 7 February 1999, four former Mainland members of the Hong Kong Basic Law Drafting Committee attacked the CFA judgment and stated that it had the effect of placing Hong Kong courts above the NPC, the supreme organ of state power under the Constitution of the People's Republic of China, and of turning Hong Kong into an independent political entity.
 Upon the visit of then-Secretary for Justice Elsie Leung to Beijing, it was reported that Chinese officials also criticised the Statement as unconstitutional and called for its "rectification".

-On 24 February 1999, the Director of Immigration controversially filed a notice of motion applying for clarification of the part of the judgment in Ng Ka Ling v Director of Immigration which relates to the NPC and NPCSC, on the ground that the matter was of great constitutional, public and general importance.
+On 24 February 1999, the Director of Immigration controversially filed a motion applying for clarification of the part of the judgment in Ng Ka Ling v Director of Immigration which relates to the NPC and NPCSC, on the ground that the matter was of great constitutional, public and general importance.
 The CFA invoked its inherent jurisdiction and clarified its judgment on 26 February 1999 in Ng Ka Ling v Director of Immigration (No 2).

 In the clarification, the CFA reiterated that the HKSAR courts' judicial power is derived from the Basic Law.
 Article 158(1) vests the power of interpretation of the Basic Law in the Standing Committee.
 The courts' jurisdiction to interpret the Basic Law in adjudicating cases is derived by authorization from the NPCSC under Articles 158(2) and 158(3).
 The CFA also clarified that its judgment on 29 January 1999 did not question the authority of the NPCSC to make an interpretation under Article 158 which would have to be followed by the courts of the HKSAR.
 The Court accepted that it cannot question the authority of the NPCSC to make an interpretation, or the authority of the NPC or NPCSC to do any act which is in accordance with the provisions of the Basic Law and the procedure therein.